cscosu/bootcamp-resources/reversing/rev-NOTES.md

   - **JIT-ed languages:** You write Javascript, there's an 'just-in-time' interpreter (?) in the web browser that takes your JS and just-in-time (JIT) compiles it into machine code, and runs it...
   - **Intrepreted languages:** An interpreter directly runs source code, implementing all the behaviors of the language.
 Ex.
 The most common Python implementation, CPython (should i show a python sample? maybe)
   - Often some combination of above
+  - TURTLE IMAGE

 ## Reversing... what are you given?
 - Native applications: You get machine code (executable, or shared library)... you can use a **disassembler** to look at the instructions.
 There are also 'decompiler' tools available that will decompile to a C-like representation.
 - Java applications: You'll usually get a .jar (or .apk if Android) containing **bytecode**... you can look at the bytecode or there are also good tools for 'decompiling' back to nearly-runnable but often hard-to-read Java code.
 - Web applications: You can always view Javascript (+ HTML + CSS) in the browser (see the web talk).
 But minification tools make it hard to understand what is going on.

+- Sometimes even the binaries are hard to get... i.e. iOS they are encrypted, you might need authenication or some kind of device specific token... there are tools to pull these off rooted devices though
+- Don't forget to look for source... don't waste time reversing code that is freely available online (especially open source libraries)

-## DEMO?: Toss Spotify in Ghidra, 2221 components.jar in jadx decompiler, view minified JS on osu.edu
+## Andrew DEMO 1: **Something native** and relatively pretty, Grubhub in jadx decompiler, view minified JS on osu.edu
+- don't run random APKs off the internet, but you can decompile them

 ## Reversing... what do we lose?
 (Why is reversing hard?)
 Usually...